How much does a Collection Specialist make?

 - Build strong client relationships

-- Stay updated on collection laws
+- Stay updated with collection laws

-- Specialize in certain industries
+- Specialize in specific industries or accounts